-The CDF Detector.
+The CDF detector.

-CDF is one of two detectors at the Tevatron at Fermilab, located outside Chicago.
+The Collider Detector at Fermilab (CDF) is one of two detectors at the Tevatron at Fermilab, located outside Chicago.
 The Tevatron collides proton and anti-proton beams with a combined energy of about 2 TeV, and has a rich physics program, including bottom physics, top physics, W measurements and searches for the Higgs.
 While the LHC will supersede the Tevatron in many of these areas, others remain the best in the world.

 Search for WZ and ZZ in MET + b Jets